-8.1 Retention recommended: £5,000 (Five Thousand Pounds) 9.0 ROADS &FOOTPATHS The property The property is accessed via private track.
-10.0 BUILDINGS INSURANCE (£): This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
+8.1 Retention n recommended: recommended: £25,000 (Twenty-Five Thousand Pounds) 9.0 ROADS & FOOTPATHS Made up and l adopted.
+10.0 BUILDINGS INSURANCE 335,000 GROSS EXTERNAL 72 Square metres This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
 Furnishings and fittings have not been included.
 No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
 Further discussions with your insurers is advised.
 11.0 GENERAL REMARKS